isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

  </p>
    </div>
  </div>

+ <h4>LET'S TRY!</h4>
+<p>You may use these slides to look at the life cycles of humans, giant pandas and horses together with your child.
+Ask them:

+ Which stage of the life cycle are you at?

+Why do you think it is called a “cycle”?
+Can you tell from the shape?

+How are the life cycles of the different animals similar?
+How are they different?

 <h3 class="margin--bottom--lg" id="lp-amazingbody"><b>The Amazing Body: Let’s Explore My Body!  </b></h3>
  <p><b>Suitable for 3 to 6 years old children</b></p>